mesosphere/dcos-docs-site/pages/dkp/kommander/2.2/networking/use-ingress-load-balancer/index.md

 The object is called an Ingress because it acts as a gateway for inbound traffic.
 The Ingress receives inbound requests and routes them according to the rules you defined for the **Ingress resource** as part of your cluster configuration.

-This tutorial demonstrates how to expose an application running on the Konvoy cluster by configuring an Ingress for load balancing (layer-7).
+This tutorial demonstrates how to expose an application running on the DKP cluster by configuring an Ingress for load balancing (layer-7).

 ## Prerequisites